Policy on Non-Discrimination

 The C.H.
 Sandage School of Business is home to The Sandage Center for the Study of Free Enterprise and Entrepreneurship and our national-champion Enactus team.
 The School of Business offers exciting degree programs like Sport Management and Agricultural Business.

-Community of Christ Seminary was founded in 2002 and is located in Independence, MO.
+The Graceland University Community of Christ Seminary was founded in 2002 and is located in Independence, MO.
 Students can obtain a Master of Arts in Religion degree that can be pursued online and on-site.

 Graceland University will become a recognized educational leader, inspiring and empowering persons for transformational service and leadership.